Mother Appeals for help finding teenage sons PE bag.

-A source close to the family said “it’s not the first time this has happened.
-He’s forever losing something.
+A source close to the family said “it’s not the first time it’s happened.
+He’s always losing something.
 Only yesterday he had to be sent back into school to retrieve his school bag he had ‘forgotten’ to pick up.
 There’s a missing something nearly every term.
 Naturally, its never his fault” the source told us.

 CHAIN OF EVENTS

 Totally convinced but with absolutely no clue at all, the unnamed teen told her that his kit was ‘in the house somewhere, she just needed to look in other places’.